siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/4-advancedtopics/200-2025-02-23-build-tools-gradle-in-kotlin.md

 Gradle is a powerful build automation tool that allows developers to define project configurations, manage dependencies, and create workflows using a concise scripting language.
 Initially, Gradle supported Groovy-based scripting, but as Kotlin gained traction, **Kotlin DSL (Domain-Specific Language) for Gradle** was introduced, offering a more type-safe and intuitive way to write build scripts.

-In this blog post, we'll explore the essentials of Gradle in Kotlin development, including its advantages, setup, project configuration, dependency management, and best practices.
+In this article, we'll explore the essentials of Gradle in Kotlin development, including its advantages, setup, project configuration, dependency management, and best practices.

 ---